Thank you for your interest in interning with Senator Lummis’s office!

 - Administrative tasks within the office

 This internship is a paid position.
-Students are responsible for coordinating their travel to and from Washington, D.C., and for securing housing and accommodation for their stay.
+Students are responsible for coordinating their travel to and from Washington, D.C., and for securing housing and accomodation for their stay.